-Thematic focuses: Political memory; Political emotion; Democratic theory; Social movements; Party theory; Mourning.
+Thematic focuses: Political memory; Political emotion; Revolutions; Democratic theory; Social movements; Party theory; Mourning.

 Ph.D., Political Science, Indiana University, Bloomington, 2022